mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/what-wouldnt-lover-do.md

-export const metadata = {
+---
-  title: "What Wouldn't A Lover Do",
+title: "What Wouldn't A Lover Do"
-  date: '2025.06.17',
+date: 2025.06.17
-  description: '',
+description: ''
-  tags: ['relationships', 'psychology', 'adlerian-psychology'],
+tags:
+ - relationships
+ - psychology
+ - adlerian-psychology
 hidden: false
-}
+---

-# What Wouldn’t A Lover Do
+# What Wouldn't A Lover Do

 > Sual: Sevən nə etməz?